outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - what are the limits on preventing interaction/movement in this state of matter?

   - analyze & organize hypergraphs based on adjacencies/similarities (or maximized differences, or other measures of relevance) to construct a query of the graphs that would be required to create a composite graph representing aligned adjacent similarities across graphs
-    - meaning 'what traversal of the graphs in what arrangement would you have to execute to only cross graphs organized by similarities'
+    - meaning 'what traversal of the graphs in what organization would you have to execute to only cross graphs organized by similarities'
     - if you standardize to highly reductive structures like 'connections' or 'interaction types' or 'differences once standardized for comparison' rather than 'specific objects', hypergraphs arent necessary
     - they can also be replaced by 'queries of queries of a network graph' (as in 'query group attributes identified by a query to create the group sub-network of the network graph')
+    - an interesting question is 'what configuration of a graph (or organization of graphs) reduces the number of queries that need to be run to answer all questions capable of being answered by the graph'
     - https://www.quantamagazine.org/how-big-data-carried-graph-theory-into-new-dimensions-20210819/

   - add to math mapping: